 If you run a business that offers trade credit to your customers, then it is vital that you have properly drafted contract clauses in relation to the recovery of debt.

-A properly drafted credit contract by qualified debt recovery lawyers can assist with the debt recovery process and can even elevate you to the status of a secured creditor.
+A properly drafted credit contract by a qualified debt recovery lawyer can assist with the debt recovery process and can even elevate you to the status of a secured creditor.
 This is especially helpful in the event of insolvency.

 Some must-have clauses in your credit contract include: